khan4019/angular-interview-questions/README.md

 # Angular Interview Questions

-The goal here is to provide a complete guideline to get that job in angular
+The goal here is to provide a complete guideline to get that job in angular.
+This repo is in baby stage.
+So feel free to slap with pull requests.

 ## Table of Contents